boopesh07/Polygon-Price-Redis-Sink/README.md

 - stock:trade:{SYMBOL}
 - stock:quote:{SYMBOL}

 It is designed to run as a single replica and is suitable for AWS ECS Fargate.
 One WS client connects to the real-time host (AM+FMV).
 A second WS client connects to the delayed host (T+Q).
+The service uses wildcard subscriptions (e.g., `AM.*`, `T.*`) to automatically receive data for all active stock tickers without requiring ticker discovery or enumeration.

 References